Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 ![crosstab](/assets/img/crosstab.jpg)

-By the looks of it, 51% of all horror movies (made in the us) are rated "Bad", 44% are "Okay" and about 5% will potentially leave you traumatized. **forever.**
+By the looks of it, 51% of all horror movies (made in the us) are rated "Bad", 44% are "Okay" and about 5% will potentially leave you traumatized, **forever.**

 ## The Pies: